-In Germany, wages are bargained through the union, while works councils negotiate plant-specific matters such as job security and working conditions for both blue and white collar employees.
+Under the "dual model," wages are bargained through the union, while the works council handles plant-specific matters like working conditions for both hourly and salaried employees.